Russian prime minister warns US against ramping up sanctions

 According to the State Department, those sanctions will include the presumed denial of export licenses for Russia to purchase many items with national security implications.

-Some reports indicated that a possible next wave of sanctions in the fall could target Russia’s state-controlled banks and freeze their operations in dollars — a move that would deal a heavy blow to the Russian economy.
+New sanctions proposals in U.S. Congress include legislation targeting Russia’s state-controlled banks and freezing their operations in dollars — a move that would deal a heavy blow to the Russian economy.

 Medvedev warned the U.S. that such a move would cross a red line.